 'Great Hatred, Little Room': Ireland 1789-2009 (optional module, 15 credits): This course departs from the majority of Irish history teaching by placing Ireland in a comparative European context.
 Informed by the overriding context of European history in the late modern period, the course seeks to assess the validity of the popular narrative of Irish exceptionalism by examining Irish history conceptually and comparatively.
-It therefore looks at key people and processes in Ireland's experience of transnational phenomena: imperialism, nationalism, industrialism, capitalism, confessionalisation, post-colonialism, and artistic and literary outputs.

 Britain's Experience of Empire, 1870-1945 (optional module, 15 credits): In recent decades the 'new imperial history' has sought to develop the history of the British Empire by bringing new focus to the circulations, networks and exchanges that have connected Britain and its empire.
+This module will question whether Britain can be understood as an 'imperial' country.